RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 The setting was a world in 2027 where a company called Kobashi Systems "solves" AGI.
 But the post-AGI world is deeply unequal and there is a strong class divison between engineers and non-engineers.
 I assumed the AI of the future is still heavily supervised - which is obviously incorrect given [progress in self-supervised learning](https://twitter.com/an_open_mind/status/1396057486940114945?s=20) - but it made for a clean class division between engineers and labellers.
 So I took some creative liberties to write a good story!

-To immerse players in the new world, I video edited a fake documentary on how events unfolded.
+To immerse players in the new world, I video edited a fantasy documentary on how events unfolded.
 I took clips from other documentaries and spliced them together to make it look like interviewees were talking about events in the future.
 I also found a voiceover actor on Fiverr to provide narration, and took some footage from Pexels, Shutterstock and some other sources.
 You can view the documentary here:

 <br />